 Q: Where do I pay fees for applications?

 A: The Immigration Court does not accept any filing fees associated with applications for relief.
-All application fees must be paid to the Department of Homeland Security.
+All application fees must be paid to the U.S. Department of Citizenship and Immigration Services.

 Q: Can I fax motions and applications to the court?

 A: No, facsimile (fax) filings are not acceptable.
 With the exception of asylum applications which must be filed during a court hearing, the Immigration Court will accept regular submissions by mail or in person filings through the filing window in advance of the scheduled hearing.